atenfyr/AutoIntegrator/out/README.md

 ```

 If this mod is installed through AstroModLoader Classic, the "config.txt" file can only be edited by modifying the .pak file itself through a tool such as UAssetGUI.

+## License
+The source code for this mod is available on GitHub at https://github.com/atenfyr/AutoIntegrator.
+It is licensed under the MIT license.